 Curbside recycling is available for residents in the cities/villages of Alvo, Louisville, Manley, Murray, Nehawka, Weeping Water, and upon request by individual trash providers in other communities.
-The communities of Avoca, Beaver Lake, Eagle, Greenwood, Louisville, Louisville Public Schools, South Bend and Union have a recycle trailer available for residents full time.
-Plattsmouth has a large blue roll off recycling container available at the east end of Main Street.
+The communities of Avoca, Beaver Lake, Eagle, Greenwood, Louisville, Louisville Public Schools, South Bend and Union have a recycle trailer available to residents full time.
+Plattsmouth has a large blue roll off recycling container available at the east end of Main Street across the railroad tracks.

 Contact the city clerk in your community for the recycle trailer location.

 Most of our recyclables go to First Star Recycling in Omaha.
 Go to the "Recycling Guidelines" and "Recycling Nots" tabs in the main menu for more information about what to recycle in your curbside recycling bins.

 Where to REDUCE - RECYCLE- REUSE - REPAIR - REPURPOSE